Fear in business, in life, and especially in investing can play a much larger role in the outcomes of your goals than you might think.

-Obviously we know that fear in investing can change outcomes.
+Obviously, avoiding inner conflict in business can change outcomes.
 If you bought in, a stock starts dropping and all of that research, that analysis goes out the window.

 You have no problem getting started.
 In fact, you’re working almost all the time but you’re never getting anywhere.
 If you were to objectively look at your tasks, you’d probably soon realize that you’re avoiding all the priority A tasks and doing busy work.
 But why?